 In cases where a broker applicant meets the requirements as outlined on the "Experience Equivalent Point System" the licensee may request the two (2) years experience to be waived.
 For an equivalent point waiver to be considered all documentation that is required by the Commission must be submitted to the Education Department for approval.

-Additional information for the "Experience Equivalent Point System" can be found on the Commission's website at www.orec.ok.gov under the tab in the left margin labeled "Information to Obtain a License", then look under the right margin for the point waiver form.
+Additional information for the "Experience Equivalent Point System" can be found on the Commission's website at www.orec.ok.gov under the tab in the left margin labeled "Information to Obtain a License", and then looking under the right margin for the point waiver form.

-Upon successful completion of the examination and the background check receiving final approval, the applicant who wishes to have an active license will be required to have a broker sign a form verifying sponsorship, which is either a "Request for Issuance of a Provisional Sales Associate or Sales Associate License" form for either active or inactive status.
+Upon successful completion of the examination and the background check receiving final approval, an applicant wishing to have an active license will be required to have a broker sign a form verifying sponsorship, either a "Request for Issuance of a Provisional Sales Associate or Sales Associate License" form for either active or inactive status.
 If the applicant chooses to have the license issued on inactive status, an inactive pocket card will be mailed to the mailing address provided by the applicant.

-When you make application to the Commission you are required to use your full legal name.
+When you submit an application to the Commission you are required to use your full legal name.
 Your license will be issued in your legal name; however, if you wish to do business in a nickname or alias you may do so only if it is registered with the Commission.
 On the application you must list all nicknames or alias names that you have used or plan to use.
 For example, if your name is Robert and you go by Bob, you must list Robert as your legal name and Bob as a nickname.
-If any part of the application is incomplete, the application cannot be approved and all fees paid to the Commission are non-refundable.
+If any part of the application is incomplete, the application cannot be approved.
+All fees paid to the Commission are non-refundable.

 All Applications for Licensure Must Include the Following Information:

-Proof of Citizenship - Federal law requires that you provide proof of citizenship or qualified alien status to receive a license - this means
+Proof of Citizenship - Federal law requires that applicants provide proof of citizenship or qualified alien status to receive a license - this means

-Certificate of Successful Completion - The pre-license school must provide you with evidence showing that you have successfully completed the appropriate course content.
-You can start the education requirements at any time but evidence of successful course completion must be received by the Commission before you are eligible to take the examination.
-This can be accomplished by the Director of the school providing a course completion certificate and indicating that you have met all course requirements.
+Certificate of Successful Completion - The pre-license school must provide applicants with evidence showing their successful completion of the appropriate course content.
+An applicant may start the education portion at any time but the Commission must receive evidence of successful course completion before receiving eligibility to take the examination.
+The Director of the real estate education school can provide a course completion certificate to show that an applicant has met all course requirements.

-Applicants are advised to review the "Applicant Information Bulletin" which can be found on the Oklahoma Real Estate Commission website under "Information to Obtain a License" for additional information on the examination.
+Applicants are advised to review the "Applicant Information Bulletin" on the Oklahoma Real Estate Commission's website under "Information to Obtain a License" for additional information on the examination.

-PSI Services, LLC is the current examination provider for the Oklahoma Real Estate Commission.
+PSI Services, LLC is the examination provider for the Oklahoma Real Estate Commission.

-If you wish to schedule to take the examination at a location outside of Oklahoma then you must do so by calling PSI at 1-800-733-9267.
-Examinations are delivered via computer at the following PSI examination centers listed below:
+If you wish to schedule to take the examination at a location outside of Oklahoma, you must call PSI at 1-800-733-9267.
+Examinations are delivered via computer at the following Oklahoma PSI examination centers listed below:

 Oklahoma City McAlester

-NOTE: Registration fees are not refundable.
-Registration fees expire after one year of registering.
+NOTE: Registration fees are not refundable and expire after one (1) year.

 The Real Estate Commission must receive the following completed documents before an applicant can register for an examination:

-Upon the Commission receiving the aforementioned documents and fee of $60.00, the Commission will check the application for
+After the Commission receives the documents and the $60.00 fee, the Commission will check the application for

 Applicants May Schedule for an Examination Using One of the Following Methods: